Mixing fibreglass Resin and Topcoat

 Make sure you apply the top coat in a generous manner, preferably about 1mm or so in depth, skimping will make application longer and can create pin holes.

-Correct coverage will be between roughly 2 square meters per Litre of Top coat.
+Correct coverage will be between roughly 2 square metres per Litre of Top coat.

-As long as you are topcoating within 24 hours you will not need to sand the fibreglass laminate you have just laid, however you may have little snags you may wish to sand first with 40 to 60 grit abrasive paper.
-Do not tread dirt or other contaminants onto you nice clean roof, if you do however clean gently with Acetone and a clean cloth.
+Timing – As long as you are topcoating within 24 hours you will not need to sand the fibreglass laminate you have just laid, however you may have little snags you may wish to sand first with 40 to 60 grit abrasive paper.
+Do not tread dirt or other contaminants onto your nice clean roof, if you do however clean gently with Acetone and a clean cloth.

 Your fibreglass supplier should send you either summer or winter catalyst depending on the time of year but you will have to specify if you need LPT for hot weather.